 International Program Publications

-We seek to empower the community to participate in environmental decisions and to build capacity to use the law to protect the environment
+We seek to empower regional communities to participate in environmental decisions and to build capacity to use the law to protect the environment.

 Interactive Governance Analysis of the Beche-De-Mer `Fish Chain' from Papua New Guinea to Asian Markets

 Tropical sea cucumber, called bêche-de-mer in its dried form, is a luxury seafood.
 The Papua New Guinea (PNG) Government banned exports and closed the fishery in 2009 due to overfishing.
 It is preparing to re-open the fishery in 2017 under a new sea cucumber fishery Management Plan.